 There are various activities planned, such as podcasts, panels and audio recordings, where we will be recording audio content.
 This is intended to be broadcast via the internet either on the day or following.
 It is not intended to record private conversations, but any loud comments, questions asked or noise close to microphones (which will not be hidden) may be recorded and broadcasted.
 Please assume the content of the main room and any talk / panels / Q&As are being recorded.
 By taking part in these sessions or making recordable noise you are giving consent to the recording and broadcast of this.

 Your LAN supplementary ticket (purchased in addition to a Bronze / Silver / Gold ticket, included in a Platinum ticket) gets you a space at the table that you can use for all or part of the weekend (assuming you have the correct ticket to be at the event for that time!).Tickets will be limited by the number of spaces and connections that can be provided, so advance booking is strongly recommended.

 We can not be held responsible for any equipment you choose to leave unattended in any room (including the LAN room).
 However we will do our best to help you look after your equipment.
-We strongly recommend that you label your kit in advance to save any confusions about who owns that identical joystick, but we will also be providing paper stickers, which will match your event badge, for everyone that has a LAN ticket to put on their equipment.
+We strongly recommend that you label your kit in advance to save any confusions about who owns that identical joystick.

-We hope to have some weekend licenses for Elite: Dangerous, so you can play these games if you don’t already have them, but other games are also possible.
-Apart from any licenses we provide, you will need to own a legal copy of the games you want to play.
+Wee will have some games set up for you to play, but apart from these, you will need to own a legal copy of the games you want to play.
 Illegal copies of games will not be tolerated.
 Obviously the ability to play any game may also be limited / affected by the speed and specification of your computer and game requirements.

 Please do not torrent files (in the LAN room or anywhere else on site) as the hotels internet is designed to block such activity and it may block other users also.